UK Journalism Courses

 Introduction to Journalism

-A Journalism degree is one of the oldest and most esteemed courses to study, and the continued emergence of technology and ever changing trends means the role and status of journalism in the 21st century is constantly evolving.
+A Journalism degree is an esteemed course to study, and the continued emergence of technology and ever changing trends means the role and status of journalism in the 21st century is constantly evolving.

-A UK Journalism course focuses on the core skills needed to prepare you for a career in print and online.
-You will focus on the practice of investigation and reporting of events, issues, and trends to a broad audience, with modules taking place on digital journalism, journalism in a wider global context, magazine journalism, multi-media journalism and the craft of short hand.
+A Journalism degree in the UK focuses on the core skills needed to prepare you for a career in print and online.
+You will focus on the practice of investigation and reporting of events, issues, and trends to a broad audience, with modules taking place on digital journalism, journalism in a wider global context, magazine journalism, multimedia journalism and the craft of shorthand.

 Optional placements are available during the final year of study, and students are encouraged to gain experience from UK universities close links with the industry by spending anything from three months to one year on work experience.